school-of-data/okf-events-a/README.md

 layout: event
 title: "[event title]"
 description: "[Short description/summary of the event]"
-permalink: /[The name of this file without the .html suffix]/
+permalink: /[where you want the page to be located or accessed]/
 series: [The name of any series that this is a part of.
 Otherwise leave blank]
 serieslink: /[The name of a file describing the series if it exists.
 Otherwise leave blank]/
 date: [Date on which he event occurs or starts in format yyyy-mm-dd]